The Mod Squad (film)

-The Mod Squad is a 1999 American action thriller film directed by Scott Silver, and starring Claire Danes, Omar Epps and Giovanni Ribisi.
-Based on the television show of the same name, actors Peggy Lipton and Clarence Williams III (Julie and Linc in the series) make cameo appearances.
+The Mod Squad is a 1999 American action thriller film directed by Scott Silver, based on the television show of the same name.
+Starring Claire Danes, Omar Epps, and Giovanni Ribisi, the film follows a trio of young criminals who work for the police to avoid jail time.

 Released by Metro Goldwyn Mayer on March 26, 1999, it was panned by critics and was a box office bomb, grossing only $15.4 million out of its $21 million budget.

 Plot

-Julie Barnes, Pete Cochran and Lincoln Hayes are three minor delinquents who choose to become undercover cops in place of serving their jail terms.
-When their superior Capt.
-Adam Greer is murdered, the trio set out to find the real culprits.
+Julie Barnes, Pete Cochran, and Linc Hayes are three young delinquents who choose to work undercover for the police in place of serving their jail terms.